 In Philadelphia, I found myself running into my own history, too.

 I wasn’t looking for ghosts, or searching for shadows of my younger self, but they were there all the same, almost impossible to avoid.

 I shouldn’t have been surprised, really.
 Philadelphia has played what you could call a defining role in my life.
 Eight years ago – give or take a month or two – I arrived in Philadelphia for the first time, a nervous-but-excited exchange student who had never been to the USA before, and had never lived in a city.

 Posing in front of Robert Indiana’s famous Love Statue, by City Hall.

-It was on returning to Philadelphia for BlogHouse, an intensive four-day professional blogging workshop led by Navigate Media Group, that it hit me.
+It was on returning to Philadelphia for BlogHouse, an intensive four-day professional blogging workshop, that it hit me.
 Crossing the Ben Franklin Bridge, the skyline laid out before me, the thought occurred to me that my year in Philadelphia was quite possibly the catalyst that started it all: the love affair with living abroad, the move to China, the blogging, the transatlantic relationship that became a marriage.

 That year, my overarching feeling was that anything was possible.
 Maybe it was the naivety of a 21 year old, or the side effects of that American Dream positivity.
 Whatever the cause, it worked: I spent that year starry-eyed and full of dreams.
 (But even in the wildest of these dreams, I don’t think I could have imagined what the next few years would have in store, online and off.)